anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

 ### Assessment for Uplift with T-Test
-The trial period ran from February 2019 to April 2019.
+The trial period ran for 3 months, from February 2019 to April 2019.
 We then analyzed whether the strategic changes resulted in an increase in sales or monthly customer count in the trial stores.

 **Null Hypothesis (H₀):** Sales during the trial period are the same as sales or customer count during the pre-trial period.